sidsaif/Road-to-Data-Science-in-50-Days/README.md

 Although there is not a single right path or a single course that will teach you everything about data science, i'll try my best to create and share a path that i followed in my 2 years(as of now) of experience.
 And if any course promises to teach you data science in some days or a week, do not expect too much from it instead of getting introduced to the terms in these courses).

-# Day 1 - What is Data Science?
+# <a href="https://github.com/sidsaif/Road-to-Data-Science-in-50-Days/tree/master/Day%201">Day 1 - What is Data Science? </a>
 ***

 We will first get introduced to: